OctopusDeploy/People/Support.md

 ### I am trusted
 - I have mastered my tools and the core building blocks used by our team.
-- I have a deep technical understanding of my area of specialty at Octopus, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus.
+- I have a deep technical understanding of my area of speciality at Octopus, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
 - I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing
 - I can confidently and charismatically pitch ideas, positively influencing and convincing people to take decisive action based on reaching consensus.